 Air is essential to the survival of all organisms.
 Some organisms like humans may survive for some time without food and water but can't survive even a few minutes without breathing air.
 That shows the reason why we should understand the atmosphere in greater detail.
-The air is an integral part of the earth's mass and 99 per cent of the total mass of the atmosphere is confined to the height of 32 km from the earth's surface

-Define the Atmosphere
+Define The Atmosphere

 Atmosphere is a mixture of different gases and it envelopes the earth all round.
-It contains life-giving gases like oxygen for humans and animals and carbon dioxide for plants.
+It contains lifegiving gases like oxygen for humans and animals and carbon dioxide for plants.
 What is the average height of the Atmosphere?